stonewiseAIDrugDesign/Lingo3DMol/readme.md

 ## System Requirements

 ### Hardware requirements
-A standard compute with GPU with at least 5GB graphic memory.
+A standard computer with GPU with at least 5GB graphic memory.

 ### OS Requirements
 This package is supported for macOS and Linux.
 The package has been tested on the following systems: